 - Wash your woollen clothing, jumpers, sweaters - anything made from knitted wool

 - Wash cashmere or mohair throws and blankets

 - Wash your sheepskin UGG boot, Lambie blankets and wool underlays

 - Wash children's toys and favourite blankets (and know that they are really clean and sanitized!)

 - Wash duvet inners, pillows and bedding - to insure a safe, clean and sanitized place to sleep for the whole family

 - Wash gym clothes and shoes - reduces occurrence of body odour and fungal infections

 - Wash delicate underwear & lingerie - reduces occurrence of fungus/thrush and skin infections

 - Low sensitively laundry detergent - great for people who are allergic to normal laundry detergents

-- Suitable for machine or handwashing
+- Suitable for either machine or hand-washing

 - Effective against house dust mite & pet allergens

-- Non-toxic, antibacterial & biodegradable
+- Non-ionic detergent, non-toxic, antibacterial & biodegradable

 - Colour safe & natural - a pleasant mild Tea-tree oil scent